aDotInTheVoid/boxcars/docs/report/report.md

 });
 ```

-Here, deref coercion only happens once, on the second line get `mut_ref`.
+Here, deref coercion only happens once, on the second line, to declare `mut_ref`.
 Then on the
-third line, we partial can split the borrow on `mut_ref` to get the two fields
+third line, we can split the borrow on `mut_ref` to get the two fields
 we want.
 This is allowed, because there's no hidden function calls here, so the
 borrow checker can locally check that we're obeying Aliasing XOR Mutation.